gkjohnson/three-mesh-bvh/README.md

 constructor( geometry : BufferGeometry, options : Object )
 ```

 Constructs the bounds tree for the given geometry and produces a new index attribute buffer.
+A reference to the passed geometry is retained.
 The available options are

 ```js
 {